mmistakes/minimal-mistakes/_posts/2018-05-13-creating-summable-domain-types.md

         Cost (c1 + c2)
 ```

 The arguments for the `+` function may look a little odd so let me explain.
 By declaring the arguments of the function as `(Cost c1, Cost c2)` I am telling the compiler that I expect a `Cost` type as the input and I want you to unpack the value inside of `Cost` and put it in the `c1` and `c2` values respectively.
 This allows me to work with the `decimal` values inside of the `Cost` type.
 The function itself adds the two values together and then wraps the result in a `Cost`.
-New when we go to add two `Cost` values we no longer get an error.
+Now when we go to add two `Cost` values we no longer get an error.

 The beauty of this is that I have maintained control over the values that `Cost` can take on.
 I declared a `create` function which insures positive values.
 I only allow addition of `Cost` types which means that a `Cost` will only ever be positive.
 Some people may brush this off as trivial but as someone who has seen the damage that can happen from values going outside of the expected range, this extra work for reliability and peace of mind is worth it.
 For me, it is more efficient to ensure values cannot go outside their allowed bounds through controlling construction and operator definitions than to have value checks all over the place.